-Front office managers must focus on the abilities of every job applicant regardless of physical challenge.
+Front office managers who have not worked with physically challenged individuals have to focus on the abilities of the job applicant.
 Well-written job descriptions should outline the specific tasks required to perform a job.
-These tasks provide the background for evaluating all job candidates.
-If a certain required task is physically impossible for an applicant to perform, then the front office manager should consult with the general manager on rearranging the work environment so the applicant can succeed.
-For example, if an applicant in a wheelchair applies for a job as a front desk clerk, initial reactions may be "It just won't work," "There's no room for the wheelchair," or "Too much movement is required between pieces of equipment."
+These tasks provide the background to evaluate all job candidates.
+If there is a certain required task that is impossible for the physically challenged applicant to perform, then the front office manager should consult with the general manager on rearranging the work environment so the applicant can succeed.
+For example, if an applicant in a wheelchair applies for a job as a front desk clerk, initial reactions may be "It just won't work"; "There's no room for the wheelchair"; or "Too much movement is required between pieces of equipment."
 The front office manager should analyze how the physical work environment could be adjusted to meet the needs of this employee.
 Could pieces of equipment be clustered to provide easy access for an employee in a wheelchair?
 Could counter height be adjusted via a front desk that allows for vertical raising and lowering?
-All of this must be evaluated in terms of associated financial costs.
-But these financial costs also must be evaluated against the costs of recruiting employees and paying for incentive programs, the expense of new trainee mistakes, and the like.
+All of this has to be evaluated in terms of associated financial costs.
+But these financial costs also have to be evaluated against the costs of recruiting employees and paying for incentive programs, the expense of new trainee mistakes, and the like.

-Training an employee with physical disabilities is no different than training any other new employee, in most cases.
-All the same methods are required.
-While the trainer may have to rethink the four steps involved in training, the opportunity to look at a familiar situation from another perspective may lead to improved routines for all.
+Training a physically challenged employee is no different than training any other new employee, in most cases.
+All the same methods are still required.
+While the trainer may have to rethink the four steps involved in training, it will provide an opportunity for looking at a familiar situation and perhaps rethinking a routine process from another perspective.

-The Marriott Foundation for People with Disabilities has made an exemplary effort in providing guidelines for working with people with handicaps and has developed a list entitled "Fears vs. Realities About Employing People with Disabilities."
+The Marriott Foundation for People with Disabilities has made an exemplary effort in providing guidelines for working with handicapped persons and has developed a list of "Fears vs. Realities about Employing People with Disabilities."

 The Marriott Foundation developed the list after interviewing employers and coworkers of young people with disabilities who participate in the Foundation's "Bridges . . . from school to work" program.
 "Bridges . . . from school to work" fosters the employment of young people with disabilities by facilitating paid internships for students with disabilities who are in their final year of high school.

-[Between 1989 and 2001,] Bridges has placed more than 5,000 students in paid internships with over 1,300 employers.
-Eighty-seven percent of the students completing the program have received offers of continued employment.
+Since the program's creation in 1989, Bridges has placed more than 5,000 (as of 2001) students in paid internships with over 1,300 employers (as of 2001).
+Eightyseven percent of the students completing the program have received offers of continued employment.
 "Finding meaningful employment can be hard enough for young people, not to mention young people with disabilities," said Richard E. Marriott, chairman of the Marriott Foundation.
-"By working with school districts and employers, the Foundation's Bridges program is helping these young people and their employers break through the 'fear' barrier and think in terms of 'ability' versus 'disability,' "5 [Author's note: The Bridges program has placed over 6,000 youth with over 1,500 employers as of early 2005.]
+"By working with school districts and employers, the Foundation's Bridges program is helping these young people and their employers break through the 'fear' barrier and think in terms of 'ability' versus 'disability,' "

-The seven "Fears vs. Realities About Employing People with Disabilities" are as follows:
+The seven "Fears vs. Realities about Employing People with Disabilities" are as follows: